Phyopma/Blog-mini-ecommerce/Nested Category/nested-category-blog.md

 Let's break down the main functions in the `CategoryTable` component!

+#### Code Breakdown

 1. **Fetching Categories:**

 ```typescript
 const categories = await getCategories();
 ```

 This line fetches the list of categories from the backend using the `getCategories` function.
 It awaits the result of the asynchronous operation to ensure that the categories are retrieved before proceeding.
+Since this whole component is rendered on sever side, we have direct access to database and could prefetch all necessary data at the time of rendering the components.

 2. **Parsing Search Parameters:**